University of Lincoln: Live music

 Built in 1874 by the Manchester, Sheffield & Lincolnshire Railway, the Engine Shed was the one surviving four-track, dead-end railway building in Lincolnshire.
 It opened as a refitted entertainment venue in September 2006 as the region's largest live music venue.
 It consists of the Engine Shed, the Platform and Tower Bar, which combined can accommodate up to 2,000 people.
 In 2014 the university transferred control of The Engine Shed to the Students' Union.

-Performing Arts Centre
+Lincoln Arts Centre

-The Lincoln Performing Arts Centre (LPAC) holds a 450-seat multi-purpose auditorium designed for live arts performances, conferences and film screenings.
+The Lincoln Arts Centre (LAC) holds a 450-seat multi-purpose auditorium designed for live arts performances, conferences and film screenings.
 Its events are designed to complement, rather than compete with those of neighbouring venues.

 Science and Innovation Park

 The Lincoln Science and Innovation Park is a large redevelopment south of the main university campus.
 It will comprise university facilities, including laboratories, and space for industry partners to add new offices and research facilities.

 The Science and Innovation Park is being developed in partnership with the Lincolnshire Co-operative.